sayanta-nandi/8puzzle/README.md

 cd ../frontend
 ```

-Fourth, run the development server in another terminal:
+Fourth, run the development server in that terminal:

 ```bash
 npm run dev